srinivaspavan73/Secure-Access/README.md

     ```bash
     cd Face Recognisation
     ```
-3. Change into the project directory
+3. Run the Face recognisation modules
     ```bash
     python app.py
     ```

-4. Open New Terminal and Change into the project directory
+4. Open New Terminal and Change into the root directory
     ```bash
     cd Frontend
     ```
-3. Open New Terminal and Change into the project directory
+3. Change into the project directory
     ```bash
     cd pavan
     ```